iftah-og/DripRog/docs/HARDWARE.md

 ## Microphones

 DripRog is designed around **electret capsules** fed by the ADC's plug-in power.
-The capsule choice is yours; these are the ones the project is built and tested around:
+These are the ones the project is built and tested around:

 - **Primo EM272**: low-self-noise omni, a long-standing favourite for quiet